|

 In 1942 Lemuel married Alice Hubbard to which three children were born: Lemuel, Jr., Darnell, and Gwendolyn.
 Alice at 91 years of age still survives living in North Carolina with her daughter and her family.

-were members of Mill Creek church, they united with Central Baptist in Beckley and were active members of the congregation.
+Lewis and Dailey were good Christians.
+After moving from Coopers where they were members of Mill Creek church, they united with Central Baptist in Beckley and were active members of the congregation.
 Lewis served as deacon until his death in 1939.
 I remember fondly his prayers and song sung during weekly prayer meetings ....
 Shine, Shine on Me, Let the light from the lighthouse shine on me, being one of his favorites.
 I believe his early childhood years made this song his favorite.
 We were told he was orphaned at an early age.
 There have been many peaks and valley in this family but those of us that survive rely on Lewis and Dailey's faith in God.
 Lewis died in 1936 and Dailey died in 1971.
 The light from the lighthouse still shines on the Pannells.
 The surviving grandchildren are as follows:

 Juanita Pannell Kent